-The Committee’s approval must be sought for any substantial change that is made to a project.
-If you are in any doubt about whether the change you are making is sufficiently substantial to require further ethics committee review please contact hssrec at warwick dot ac dot uk in the first instance.
+The Committee’s approval must be sought for any change that is made to a project.
+If you wish to discuss a potential amendment to a project, please email hssrec at warwick dot ac dot uk in the first instance.

 - Recruitment strategies

 - Rewording of any documentation including letters or information sheets